FernandoRoldan93/CC-Project/README.md

 ## Architecture

-After some study and research I have decided that the best Architecture for this project should be one based on microservices.
-There are several reasons for choose this Architecture, being all of them based on the advantages of this architecture.
-A further explanation can be found on the [document](./doc/architecture.md) created for that purpose.
+After some study and research I have decided that the best architecture for this project should be one based on microservices.
+The reasons to choose this architecture comes from its advantages.
+For example, with this type of architecture we have different microservices, taking each one control of one feature of the system.
+This allow us to take some of the features as critical, for example, the management of the bike stations.
+This feature is one of the main features of the system and has to be operative most part of the time.
+Being an isolated microservice, it would be easier to recover it in case of failure or to scale it.

+Looking at the rest of possible architectures, they does not fit for our project.
+Talking more specifically, about the multilayer architecture, the main problem in this kind of architectures, is that they are difficult to scale, being the scalability a requirement of the project: this kind of city transport has a lot of users and depending to the cities that we will give service, the number of users and the amount of information to handle can grow very fast.
+About the event driven architecture, the problem is that testing and development are harder in this architecture and we need to have in mind that testing is a key part of the development: we cannot deploy something that has not been tested properly.
+Microkernel architecture does not fit here neither: even if we have a main feature (station management, for example), it is not the *core* of the system.
+And the last architecture that was taken in consideration was a monolithic one.
+Nevertheless this architecture provides a lot of disadvantages to the system, as for example, the difficulty to scale the project or even to maintain it.

 ## Tools